 Rob Jordan, AMA political and legislative grassroots director, said a Capitol Hill visit is built into the AMA National Advocacy Conference (NAC) agenda.
 The NAC meeting is taking place this week in Washington.
 Jordan added that smaller “tactical teams” also visit during strategic opportunities throughout the year.

-Physician advocate and California state Sen. Richard Pan, MD, said it may be beneficial to target a specific bill during these events, but added that the bigger objective is to foster relationships between physicians and legislators and to energize medical society members.
+Physician advocate and California state Sen. Richard Pan, MD, MPH, said it may be beneficial to target a specific bill during these events, but added that the bigger objective is to foster relationships between physicians and legislators and to energize medical society members.

 “These are general meet-and-greets and it’s fine to talk about specific legislation,” Dr. Pan said.
 “But the main purpose of lobbying days is to get members engaged in the legislative process and comfortable with it.”